|

 Instead, the agency (TACOM) summarily fired Pletten.
 It did so without providing 30 days notice.
 This is a due process law to enable accused employees time to prepare a defense against any charge(s).
 TACOM's summarily ousting Pletten thus violated federal law 5 USC § 7513.(b).
 This was unequal treament, disparate treatment, not done to others.
 It was done to intimidate coworkers from doing their job on the subject.
 That violates efficiency of the federal service, vs promoting it.
 Pletten immediately sought review pursuant to the Inspector General system and the Equal Employment Opportunity Commission (EEOC) system, the latter request made pursuant to 29 CFR § 1613.

-The agency was afraid of EEOC's known integrity.
+The agency was aware of EEOC's known integrity.
 An EEOC official, Administrative Judge Henry Perez, Jr., by letter notified the agency that he had observed the firing ("decision to terminate"); and the agency knew that he had observed this without the agency having first issued me the prerequisite 30 days notice, violating 5 USC § 7513.(b) whjich requires 30 days ADVANCE notice with opportunity to reply.

 Wherefore the agency decided to obstruct my obtaining review in the EEOC forum.
 The agency is in Michigan.
 The agency therefore unlawfully forced the case to be heard against Pletten's will, and in violation of 29 CFR § 1613.403, in the corrupt Chicago Cook County system, specifically, the federal "Merit Systems Protection Board," with same type of "integrity" as such Cook County judges!
 (The Chicago MSPB office has jurisdiction over Michigan federal employee cases, when the federal employees voluntarily seek such review; and that was the pretext).